lewagon/dotfiles/05-Rails/05-Rails-MC-with-images/02-Watch-List-Images/README.md

 ### Image Upload

-We are getting our `movies` posters from our seeds and thanks to the [TMDB API](https://developers.themoviedb.org/3) but one movie poster doesn't represent what an entire list is about, so the goal is to **add a picture** to the `List` model, so that each list will be better illustrated.
+We are already getting our `Movie` instances' posters from our seeds and thanks to the [TMDB API](https://developers.themoviedb.org/3).
+But it's not possible to do the same thing with the `List` model, since the user creates lists themself and may want to upload different images (that may not have anything to do with the movies in that list).
+So, the goal is to **add a user-uploaded picture** to the `List` model, so that each list will be better illustrated.

-The user should be able to upload an image that will then be displayed on the `index` view of `List` as a thumbnail/cover.
-On the `show` view of a `List`, the same image should be displayed, but bigger, followed by the movies that have been saved to it!
+The user should be able to upload an image that will then be displayed on the `#index` view of `List` as a thumbnail/cover.
+On the `#show` view of a `List`, the same image should be displayed, but bigger, followed by the movies that have been saved to it!

 Even though it's a simple app, try your best to make something beautiful using Bootstrap, a few nice font, and all your creativity 🎨😊🎨